Madrid, Spain

 Invited – Plenary Session

-Trevor David Rhone received a liberal arts education from Macalester College in Saint Paul.
-He went on to pursue his doctoral studies at Columbia University in the city of New York where he did experimental studies of two-dimensional electron systems in the extreme quantum limit.
-Trevor David spent several years at NTT Basic research laboratories in Japan.
-During a research stint at the National Institute of Materials Science in Japan, he transitioned to materials informatics research - exploiting machine learning tools to perform materials research.
-He continued this work at Harvard University where he used machine learning tools to search for new 2D magnetic materials.
+Trevor David Rhone received a liberal arts education from Macalester College, USA.
+He pursued his doctoral studies at Columbia University where he did experimental studies of two-dimensional electron systems using light scattering.
+Rhone moved to NTT Basic research laboratories in Japan where he received the BRL director award.
+While working at the National Institute of Materials Science in Japan, he transitioned to AI-guided materials discovery.
+He continued this work at Harvard University as a postdoctoral prize fellow where he used AI to search for new 2D magnets.
+Rhone is now a faculty member at RPI doing research at the intersection of materials science and AI.
+He received the NSF CAREER award and the Joseph A. Johnson award for research and mentoring.

 Milica Todorovic